OpenNMT/OpenNMT-py/docs/source/FAQ.md

 however￨C ￭,￨N according￨L to￨L the￨L logs￨L ￭,￨N she￨L is￨L hard-working￨L ￭.￨N
 ```

 Prior tokenization is not necessary, features will be inferred by using the `FeatInferTransform` transform if tokenization has been applied.

-No previous tokenization:
+For instace:

 ```
 SRC: however,￨C according￨L to￨L the￨L logs,￨L she￨L is￨L hard-working.￨L
 TOKENIZED SRC: however ￭, according to the logs ￭, she is hard-working ￭.